-15 best Christmas markets around the world
+The world's 15 best Christmas markets

 Elizabeth Shrier Photography

 This European-style open-air market in Bryant Park is one of the most well-known Christmas markets in New York.
 With around 125 custom-designed kiosks featuring jewelry and handicraft from all over the world, there's plenty to keep visitors occupied.

 Its park location means there are added bonuses like the impressive Josephine Shaw Lowell Fountain, which often freezes over in the winter, and the Le Carrousel, where riders are likely to be joined by Santa and his elves.

-Bryant Park's 17,000-square-foot outdoor rink is New York's only free ice skating rink (although there's a charge to hire skates).
+What makes it special: Bryant Park's 17,000-square-foot outdoor rink is New York's only free ice skating rink (although there's a charge to hire skates).

 Joe Minihane is a freelance travel writer.
 His new book "Floating: A Life Regained," was published in May 2017.